panastasiadis/samurun-unity-video-game/README.md

 ## Repository overview

-This repo contains the source files of SAMURUN, a video-game developed with Unity 3D by TeamC Studios.
-This game was designed for the needs of the course "Game Design and Implementation".
-This course is a part of the undergraduate studies of University of Thessally - ECE Department located in Volos, Greece.
+This repo contains the source files of SAMURUN, a video-game developed with Unity.

-Link to the Department's official site: https://www.e-ce.uth.gr/?lang=en

-The main purpose of the course is to provide basic understanding of both game design concepts and Unity Engine fundamentals.
-As a result, SAMURUN is the outcome of developing a game from scratch, embracing game design challenges and learning Unity 3D engine.

 ## About the game